-The MBA program was launched in the mid-1940s and is continuously committed to the highest standards of quality in graduate management education.
-The MBA is a general management program that covers the various areas of business and offers students a robust knowledge platform comprised of a set of functional, cross-functional and skillbased courses.
-Indeed, a set of core courses as well as a variety of electives courses are available for students to choose from to tailor their learning experience to suit their individual needs.
+The MBA program was launched in the mid-1940s which was the first in Lebanon, the Middle East, and in Europe.
+In fact, the first European MBA program was created in France in 1957.
+The MBA is a general management program continuously committed to the highest standards of quality in graduate management education.
+It covers the various areas of business and offers students a robust knowledge platform comprised of a set of functional, cross-functional, and skill-based courses.
+Indeed, the program offers a set of core courses as well as a variety of electives courses are available for students to choose from to tailor their learning experience to suit their individual needs.

-Starting Fall 2020, OSB delivers the MBA program in two modalities: in residence on campus and online.
-When applying to the MBA program, the applicant must specify whether the application is for the on-campus MBA or the online MBA program (OMBA).
+Starting fall 2020, OSB delivers the MBA program in two modalities: in residence on campus and online.
+When applying to the MBA program, the applicants must specify whether the application is for the oncampus MBA or the online MBA program (OMBA).
 Applicants to either mode of delivery, i.e., MBA or OMBA, are subjected to the same admission criteria.

-All MBA courses provide students with opportunities to learn, practice and lead in a number of industries including Management Consulting, Entrepreneurship, Banking, Marketing, Media and others.
+All MBA courses provide students with opportunities to learn, practice and lead in a number of industries including management consulting, entrepreneurship, banking, marketing, media and others.

-- · Flexible, innovative curriculum which fosters collaboration, community, teamwork and an entrepreneurial spirit. - · World-class faculty research and a focus on experiential, participatory and analytical learning. - Rigorous academic training applied to real-world settings practice while developing effective leadership and management skills. - · Ongoing assessment of learning outcomes geared towards continuous improvement. - · A global community of alumni worldwide embodying a powerful network that lasts a lifetime.
+- > Flexible, innovative curriculum which fosters collaboration, community, teamwork, and an entrepreneurial spirit. - > World-class faculty research and a focus on experiential, participatory and analytical learning. - > Rigorous academic training applied to real-world settings practice while developing effective leadership and management skills. - > Ongoing assessment of learning outcomes geared towards continuous improvement. - > A global community of alumni worldwide embodying a powerful network that lasts a lifetime.

 Impactful learning, executive connections and partnership opportunities are some of the benefits of the MBA experience at OSB.
 All our courses provide students with opportunities to learn, practice and lead.
-The program provides knowledge and recognition from the business world on industries of topics of interest such as consulting, strategy, innovation and other topics from a variety of industries.
+The program provides knowledge and recognition from the business world on industries of topics of interest such as consulting, strategy, innovation, and other topics from a variety of industries.

-The MBA curriculum is composed of eight (8) core courses and a choice of 4 elective courses from a list of courses offering important areas of interest to the students.
+The MBA curriculum is composed of eight (8) core courses and a choice of four elective courses from a list of courses offering important areas of interest to the students.
 The program is offered on a full-time and part-time basis to suit the needs of students.
-Completion period ranges between 10 and 20 months depending on student preferences.
+Completion period ranges between 4 and 6 terms depending on student preferences and work load.
 It is the only graduate program at OSB which starts every fall and spring of the academic year.

 Curriculum Credits

-Required Co ore Business Courses 24
+Required Core Business Courses 24

 MNGT 306 Leadership and Behavior in Organizations 3

 MKTG 306 Marketing Management 3

 DSCN 300 Models for Decision-Making 3

-BUSS 315 Prices, Markets and the Economic Environment 3
+BUSS 315 Prices, Markets, and the Economic Environment 3

 ACCT 301 Financial Reporting and Analysis 3

 DCSN 310 Operations and Process Management 3

 BUSS 349 Strategic Management 3

 FINA 306 Intermediate Corporate Finance 3

 Electives 12

-Four Busine ss Elective Courses 3 credits each
+Four Business Elective Courses 3 credits each

 Total Credit Hours 36

 The program can either be completed on a full-time or part-time basis.
-As a full-time student, the program can be completed within one academic year as follows:
+As full-time students, the program can be completed within one academic year as follows: